KirstieJane/mindcontrol/README.md

 Once that says `App running at: http://localhost:2998/`, MindControl is all set up and running (but ignore that port number, it’s running on port 3000).

-:fire: WARNING!
+:fire: WARNING! :fire:

 During this process you'll see output in the terminal that looks similar to the following block.
 THIS DOES NOT MEAN THE PROCESS IS COMPLETE!

-Do not terminate any processes until you can see `App running at: http://localhost:2998/` in `log/simg_out/mindcontrol.out`! :fire:
+**Do not terminate any processes until you can see `App running at: http://localhost:2998/` in `log/simg_out/mindcontrol.out`.**

 ```bash
 Building Singularity image...